 And high-quality dental insurance for adults remains elusive.
 Bills are routinely introduced in Congress to add dental care to Medicare’s list of covered services, but have thus far not been successful.

 Most recently, Senator Ben Cardin (D, Maryland) introduced the Medicare Dental Benefit Act of 2021 (S.97).
 The legislation, which Cardin has introduced several years in a row, calls for Medicare Part B to cover services “that are necessary to prevent disease and promote oral health, restore oral structures to health and function, and treat emergency conditions.”
 These would include things like cleanings, exams, x-rays, fillings, extractions, root canals, crowns, dentures, emergency dental care, and “other necessary services related to dental and oral health.”

-S.22 did not advance in the 2019 session, but you can contact your elected representatives to urge them to support this measure if dental coverage for Medicare beneficiaries is important to you.
+S.22 did not advance in the 2019 session, but you can contact your elected representatives to urge them to support similar legislation if dental coverage for Medicare beneficiaries is important to you.

 Programs that help